What is Psoriasis?

 • Excimer laser It is a form of phototherapy, a strong UVB light that targets only the diseased skin.
 This laser therapy needs fewer sessions than traditional phototherapy as it contains more powerful UVB light.
 Excimer laser side effects include redness and blistering.

-Psoriasis is an allergic and highly irritating skin condition which needs to be managed and treated well.
-Follow its do’s and don’ts to relieve the symptoms.
+Psoriasis is an allergic and highly irritating skin condition that needs to be managed and treated well.
+Follow its dos and don’ts to relieve the symptoms.

 Do’s Don’ts